Skip to main content

 Two kids playing video games

 While Type 2 diabetes is more common in older adults, an increasing number of children have been diagnosed with the disease.
-Childhood obesity is on the rise and is a major factor in this increase.
+Childhood obesity is believed to be a driving force for this increase.

-With Type 2 diabetes, a child's pancreas produces insulin, but the child's cells do not respond to insulin and the uptake of glucose from the bloodstream.
-This also is referred to as insulin resistance and causes elevated blood sugar levels.
-This differs from Type 1 diabetes in which the pancreas produces little or no insulin.
+With Type 2 diabetes, a child's pancreas produces insulin, but not enough to meet the body's needs.
+In addition, the child's body may be unable to use insulin efficiently.
+This is called insulin resistance and differs from Type 1 diabetes, in which the pancreas produces little or no insulin.

 Diabetes risk factors